van-ibm/watsonworkspace-sdk/readme.md

 ### Working with files

 Files can be sent into a space.
+Two functions are provided, `sendFile` and `sendFileStream`.

+Use `sendFile` when you have a file on the file system.
 The mime-type will be interpreted automatically based on the file extension.
 Use the full path when constructing the file name.

 ```Javascript
 ww.sendFile(spaceId, `/vanstaub/sdkSpec.js`)